 - Backcountry Waterfalls of Yellowstone by Mike “M.C.”
 Poulsen, Artist

 - Art, Science, and Conservation in Yellowstone by Karen McWhorter, Scarlett Curator of Western Art, Center of the West

 - Moderated by B. Byron Price, Director of Charles M. Russell Center for the Study of Art of the American West at the University of Oklahoma and Director of the University of Oklahoma Press

-Costs for the symposium are $25 for students; $55 for Center of the West members; and non-members are $65.
-Attendees are encouraged to register online; a complete symposium schedule is posted there as well.
+Costs for the symposium were $25 for students; $55 for Center of the West members; and non-members are $65.

 Since 1917, the award-winning Buffalo Bill Center of the West in Cody, Wyoming, has devoted itself to sharing the story of the authentic American West.
 The Center is an affiliate of the Smithsonian Institution.
 For additional information, visit centerofthewest.org or the Center’s Facebook page.